-Mr J Garner will ensure that an emergency procedure is in place and that key personnel are given training in the procedure and use of firefighting equipment.
+Mr J Davey will ensure that an emergency procedure is in place and that key personnel are given training in the procedure and use of firefighting equipment.
 Fire drills will be organised twice yearly, the date, evacuation time and comments will be recorded.

 All fire extinguishers will be provided in accordance with the latest British Standard and will be serviced and maintained at least annually or more often as recommended by the manufacturer.
-The extinguishers are serviced and maintained by N/A.
+The extinguishers are serviced and maintained by Ball Fire.

 All fire alarms will be checked weekly and test recorded.
-All fire exits will be checked regularly by Mr J Garner or other nominated person.
+All fire exits will be checked regularly by Mr J Davey or other nominated person.

-Mr J Garner will ensure that all office machinery is sited and maintained correctly and is serviced in accordance with the manufacturer's recommendations including PAT testing in accordance with regulations.
+C2 Safety and Ball Fire to ensure that all office machinery is sited and maintained correctly and is serviced in accordance with the manufacturer's recommendations including PAT testing in accordance with regulations.